Floribama Shore: Other appearances

 Nilsa, Jeremiah, Aimee and Kirk competed in a special episode of Fear Factor against Deena Nicole Cortese, Snooki, Pauly D and Ronnie Ortiz-Magro from Jersey Shore: Family Vacation.
-Aimee and Nilsa appeared on first season of How Far Is Tattoo Far?
-Codi and Kirk appeared on second season of How Far Is Tattoo Far?
+Aimee and Nilsa appeared on the first season of How Far Is Tattoo Far?, while Codi and Kirk appeared on the second season.
 Mattie Lynn Breaux was a cast member on CMT's Party Down South.
 Smyrnios and Breaux appeared on the thirty-third season of The Challenge, with Breaux later returning to the competition for the thirty-fifth season.